microsoft/hlsl-specs/proposals/infra/INF-XXXX-Linear-Algebra-Implementation-Plan.md

 This implementation plan covers a high level description of the work necessary to implement the
 [linalg spec](https://github.com/microsoft/hlsl-specs/blob/main/proposals/0035-linalg-matrix.md)
 for SM6.10 including back-of-the-napkin time estimates.
-This document is not intended to be a comprehensive implementation timeline, instead the estimates are purely for strawmanning discussion and should be expected to vary in at least an order of magnetude in either direction.
+This document is being continually refined with higher resolution estimates.
+Currently estimates are expected to be correct within an order of magnatude.

 ## Time Estimate Windows